-For further information on installation, operation and maintenance of the hydraulic unit (if any), refer to the motor dimensional drawing and the specific manual of this equipment.
+For more information on the installation, operation and maintenance of the hydraulic unit (if any), please refer to the dimensional drawing of the engine and the specific manual for this equipment.

 The oil return pipe from the motor bearing to the hydraulic unit must have a minimum inclination from the outlet flange of 15° over the entire length of the pipe.